 One of the beautiful things about so many Thanksgiving dishes is that, on any other day, for any other meal, they would be considered desserts.
-It’s kind of similar to the way cake has been masquerading as a breakfast food for years under the alias of “muffin”.
+It’s kind of similar to the way cake has been masquerading as a breakfast food for years under the alias of “muffin.”
 Are people really buying it?
-For the sake of traditional Thanksgiving, foods and the magic that is the wonderful holiday, we’ll play along.
-Just know that if you want to eat this sweet treat as a dessert, that would make sense, too.
-Otherwise, pile it right on next to the green bean casserole.
+For the sake of traditional Thanksgiving, foods, and the magic that is the wonderful holiday, we’ll play along.
+Just know that if you want to eat this sweet potato casserole as a dessert, that would make sense, too.
+Otherwise, pile it right next to the green bean casserole.

 (From Pinch of Yum)

 - 3 cups (1 29-ounce can) sweet potatoes, drained

 - 1/3 cup milk